 Locally made spring teas in China embody tradition, terroir, and skill.
-In areas like FuAn, traditions in tea run deep.
-Their cultivars are famous and their flavors in high demand.
-But these small lots are not made for export.
-You must travel there to find these local favorites.
-Each year, we look for these early spring greens offering wonderful fresh tastes and they well-represent the crafting of local teas.
+In areas tea growing areas along the coaqstal mountains, traditions of how one grows and processes tea run deep.
+Cultivars from this area are famous and their flavors in high demand.
+Typically made only in small lots as the harvest progesses, these lots are not made for export and offer unique lot by lot flavors.
+You must travel there to find these local teas.
+Each year, we travel and visit farms to find these early spring greens offering wonderful fresh tastes.

 Lot Notes.
 This lot is grown on a farm near Fuzhou on the coast of Fujian Province.
-Family run, the garden is at an elevation of 600 meters.
-Appearance is deep green with a delicately curled, playful leaf shape.
+Farm is family run, the garden is at an elevation of 600 meters.
+We tasted Pre-Qing Ming harvest teas with the farmer and made this selection for our new crop Green Monkey.
+Leaf is deep green with a delicately curled, playful leaf shape.

 Tea Facts.
 Cultivar is Meizhan, an oolong with origins in the WuYi Mountains.
-Harvest date is April 2024.
+Harvest date is April 2025.
 Its consistent shape is key to its smooth, lightly sweet flavors.
 Made to local customs of taste and aroma.
-Made in small lots, it is not exported.
+Made only in small lots, not for export.

 Tasting Notes.
 Cultivar offers a smooth, lightly sweet taste, with a tension beneath suggesting its pungency.
 As it is a vigorous tea, we recommend a short steep.
 Taste is lightly vegetal and marbled, think fresh spring asparagus.
 Flavors linger in the finish.